-Dave Jardine (Daya) is an independent Ving Tsun instructor living in Australia.
+Dave Jardine is an independent Ving Tsun instructor living in Australia.

-Initially, Daya trained with Sifu Bill Dowding from 1991 to 2005, when Bill moved to China.
-Also Daya attended numerous workshops with Sifu Barry Lee over this period.
-Daya was running classes in Bill’s school from 2004 to the end of 2006.
+Initially, Dave trained with Sifu Bill Dowding from 1991 to 2005, when Bill moved to China.
+Also Dave attended numerous workshops with Sifu Barry Lee over this period.
+Dave was running classes in Bill’s school from 2004 to the end of 2006.

-Upon Bill’s departure, Daya trained with Sifu Fu-Shan Yang, Sifu Barry Lee’s Australian representative, from January 2006 to mid 2012, teaching independently under Fu from January 2007.
+Upon Bill’s departure, Dave trained with Sifu Fu-Shan Yang, Sifu Barry Lee’s Australian representative, from January 2006 to mid 2012, teaching independently under Fu from January 2007.

 The methodology has been that of Wong Shun Leung.. scientific, in that everything is tested.
 Anything we have identified that has needed refining has been improved.
 Anything we found that does not work has been removed.
 In some instances, it has simply been a matter of being inclusive.. rather than choosing one or another of two great ideas that suit different circumstances, we have included both.